belzecue/Terrain3D_wiki/Building-From-Source.md

 ## 5. Set up the extension in Godot

+* Close Godot.
+(Not required the first time, but required when updating the files.)
 * Copy the files in `project/addons/terrain` to your own project folder under `/addons/terrain`.
-You may need to restart Godot, though it will likely hot load it.

-* Create or open a scene.
+* Open Godot and create or open a scene.
 Add a new node and search for Terrain3D.

 ## Troubleshooting